 US Senate passes budget, in first step toward tax overhaul

-WASHINGTON: The US Senate narrowly passed a 2018 federal budget Thursday, clearing the way for President Donald Trump's controversial tax overhaul that includes US$1.5 trillion (RM6.34 trillion) in tax cuts.
+WASHINGTON: The US Senate narrowly passed a 2018 federal budget Thursday, clearing the way for President Donald Trump's controversial tax overhaul that includes US$1.5 trillion (RM6.3 trillion) in tax cuts.

 The Republican measure, which passed along party lines, is a largely symbolic gesture.
 But importantly, it includes special instructions that allows Trump's party to pass historic tax reforms with a simple majority vote.